A Donaldson-Uhlenbeck-Yau theorem for normal varieties and semistable bundles on degenerating families

 As another application of the results above, in Section \ref{Section: MR theorem}, we study the degeneration of a semistable bundle through the deformation to projective cones of smooth divisors, and we show how our results are related to the MR restriction theorem.
 In a sense, the result obtained here (see Theorem \ref{Theorem: general restriction} and Corollaries \ref{cor5.9}) describes the general picture when the restriction theorem might fail, i.e.\ the nongeneric setting.
 Even when the restriction theorem holds for a given stable bundle, it does not, of course, apply to the restriction of HYM connections in general.
 Corollary \ref{cor6.10}, however, can be viewed as an analytic version of the restriction theorem: the deformation to the projective cone gives a way to interpolate to the HYM connection of the restriction.

 \begin{rmk} Another interesting question is whether we can use the HYM connections on the projective cones to recover the original HYM connection on $\F$ via a limit as the degree increases.
-This is motivated by the observation that high degree hypersurfaces become randomly equidistributed as the degree $\to \infty$.
+This is motivated by the observation that high degree hypersurfaces can be chosen to cover the ambient variety as the degree $\to \infty$.
 If indeed this can be made rigorous it could lead to an analytic proof of the Mehta-Ramananthan restriction theorem.
 We leave this for future study. \end{rmk}